I have a neurodivergent condition – could I be a police officer?

 Ultimately you would need to pass the assessment, training and tutoring stages to become a police officer.
 Speak to the Recruitment Dept. of the Force you are looking to join – they will be able to advise you and to discuss any reasonable adjustments that could be put in place to make the process as fair as possible for you.

 How do I apply?

-For more information on joining a regional police force in England or Wales and the entry routes available, visit joiningthepolice.co.uk website (launched as part of the Home Office police recruitment campaign running over 2020-21).
+For more information on joining a regional police force in England or Wales and the entry routes available, visit joiningthepolice.co.uk website (launched as part of the Home Office police recruitment campaign).
 Careers information for national police forces in the UK (not included in the national recruitment programme) can be found on the websites below:

 - British Transport Police

 - Ministry of Defence Police

 What other police career opportunities are there?